savonet/book/audio.md

 #### Ogg/Vorbis

-Vorbis is an audio codec which was developed as an open-source replacement for mp3.
+Vorbis\index{Vorbis} is an audio codec which was developed as an open-source replacement for mp3.
 It is now largely considered as superseded by opus.
 There are three variants of the encoder: